Unemployed

 Your collective labor agreement & industry

-- What is a collective labor agreement?
+- What is a cao?

 It is actually quite simple: collective labor agreement stands for collective labor agreement and comprises a written agreement between employees 'organizations, employers' organizations and employers.
 This contains agreements about employment conditions.
 A collective labor agreement applies in addition to your individual employment contract and therefore largely determines your terms of employment.